orangemart/orangemart/app/data/join-orange.md

 - When you find the Orange server, add it to your favourites to easily access it in the future.
 - Join the Orange server to start playing!

-Alternatively, you can open the console by pressing F1 while in Rust and directly connect to the server by typing the following command:
+Alternatively, you can open the rust console by pressing F1 and directly connect to the server by typing the following command:

 ```